 “May the Lord curse you and abandon you.
 May the Lord keep you in darkness and give you only judgment without grace.
 May the Lord turn his back upon you and remove his peace from you forever.”

 When on the cross, not only was the Father’s justice satisfied by the atoning work of the Son, but in bearing our sins the Lamb of God removed our sins from us as far as the east is from the west.
 He did it by being cursed.
 “Christ redeemed us from the curse of the law by becoming a curse for us—for it is written, ‘Cursed is everyone who is hanged on a tree’” (Gal.
 3:13).
 He who is the incarnation of the glory of God became the very incarnation of the divine curse.

-Excerpt adapted from “The Curse Motif of the Cross” by R.C.
-Sproul in Proclaiming a Cross Centered Theology, Copyright ©2009.
+Excerpt taken from “The Curse Motif of the Cross” by R.C.
+Sproul in Proclaiming a Cross Centered Theology.
 Used by permission of Crossway, a publishing ministry of Good News Publishers, Wheaton, Il 60187.